sidhant-sriv/visor/docs/llm-conversion.md

 2) LLM conversion (optional)
    - `BaseFlowchartProvider` requests an LLM rewrite when enabled, via `LLMManager.translateIfNeeded`.
-   - Click handlers from the original Mermaid are merged into the translated Mermaid to preserve interactivity.
+   - To preserve interactivity, `click` handlers and `%% EDGE_META` comments are extracted from the original Mermaid, and then merged back into the translated Mermaid.

 3) Caching
    - `LLMManager` uses a two-tier cache (in-memory + persistent in VS Code `globalState`) keyed by a content+config hash.
-   - An inflight map coalesces concurrent identical requests so only one provider call is made.
+   - For non-Groq providers, an additional per-label cache allows for incremental updates, further reducing redundant API calls.

 ---